JeffReeves/spiffy-css/README.md

 5. Give the style a name and verify the "Applies to" field matches the desired URL/URL Prefix.

 6. Click "Save" and enjoy!

+### Alternative

+Follow steps 1-3 above, then use the "Backup -> Import" option to select the JSON file within the `stylus-backup` directory of this repository.